|

 "No wonder the lady is happy there."

-"We had to climb down one of the trees to get to the banqueting
+"We had to climb down one of the trees to get to the Banqueting

+city.
 The food was excellentand the wine even better!and

 I ate my fill of roast venison, though I noticed that many of